jayk-gupta/web-resources-project/README.md

 2. Navigate to the appropriate section directory (videos, websites or challenges etc) based on the type of resource you want to add.
 3. Each directory has technology json file
 3. Create a new object for your resource in the appropriate json file.
-4. Add the details of your resource: Here's an eaxmple
+4. Add the details of your resource: Here's an example
 ```
 {
     "title": "CodeWell",